millsjc/boundedcontours/README.md

 Gaussian smoothing for 2D arrays where some condition must be maintained e.g. x>y.
 In the default setting this is achieved by a reflection about the boundary before the kernel convolution.
-See example [notebook](https://github.com/millsjc/boundedcontours/blob/main/examples/bounded_smoothing_and_contours.ipynb).
+See the examples directory.
 To install:
 ```bash
 pip install boundedcontours